 Why Rapid Start Matters:

-In 2022, the Valley AIDS Council (VAC)—primary provider of HIV services, education, and testing services in the Harlingen, Texas area and Gilead grant recipient—implemented RAPIDO: Rapid ART Program for Individuals to reach unDetectable Outcomes.8,9,10 This Rapid ART initiation program focused on making HIV healthcare, education, and resources more accessible to the Latinx communities served by VAC.
+In 2022, the Valley AIDS Council (VAC)—primary provider of HIV services, education, and testing services in the Harlingen, Texas area and Gilead grant recipient—implemented RAPIDO: Rapid ART Program for Individuals to reach unDetectable Outcomes.8,9,10 This Rapid ART initiation program focused on making HIV healthcare, education, and resources more accessible to the Hispanic/Latino communities served by VAC.

-Many factors contribute to low rates of engagement in HIV care by the Latinx community.
+Many factors contribute to low rates of engagement in HIV care by the Hispanic/Latino community.
 These include, but are not limited to, stigma, language barriers, lack of education about HIV, and limited access to care and culturally appropriate services.11

 In just one year, the program was successful in building trustworthiness in their South Texas community, thanks in good part to their ‘red carpet’ approach concerning patient navigation, which included10: